 - Blood cultures - at least two are required.
 Cultures for mycobacteria should also be sent.
 Ideally these should be sent before antibiotics are given - but do not delay, especially if the patient is very ill.

 - Radiology - including CXR, abdominal ultrasound looking for a collection, and CT scan looking for source.

-- Measures of lactate and oxygen saturation of venous blood (SvO2).
+- Measure of oxygen saturation of venous blood (SvO2).

-- Arterial blood gases - metabolic acidosis is common.
+- Arterial blood gases including lactate - metabolic acidosis is common.

 - More invasive investigations looking for a source of infection - for example, lumbar puncture, bronchoscopy, laparoscopy, lymph node biopsy, etc.